soooocitrus/Paypal_Ecommerce/phase1.md

 			Code review, forget update simpleCart.js, Fix it.

+04/10/2017: This might be one error pump out when loading the html files, as in the source code there was declared to import one css file called 'Shoppingcart.css'.
+But actually, in my implementation, it was no needed anymore, which was one empty file actually, so I delete this css file but forget commit the import line in the html source file, which course the 'GET' error.
+Wish this might not affect TAs evaluation.

 [Note: The simpleCart.js was the same as "https://rawgit.com/soooocitrus/simplecart-js/master/simpleCart.js", which was forked from repository "https://github.com/wojodesign/simplecart-js.git".
 For easy management, I copy the code here.
 If necessary, you could check the forked repository under the same account "soooocitrus"]